hyperledger/aries-rfcs/features/0036-issue-credential/README.md

 In addition, the [`ack`](../0015-acks/README.md) and [`problem-report`](../0035-report-problem/README.md) messages are adopted into the protocol for confirmation and error handling.

+This protocol is about the messages to support issuing verifiable credentials, not about the specifics of particular verifiable credential mechanisms.
+This is challenging since at the time of writing this version of the protocol, there is only one supported verifiable credential mechanism (Hyperledger Indy).
+[DIDComm attachments](../../concepts/0017-attachments/README.md) are deliberately used in messages to try to make this protocol agnostic to the specific verifiable credential mechanism payloads.
+Links are provided in the message data element descriptions to details of specific verifiable credential implementation data structures.

 #### Choreography Diagram:

 ##### Issuance staring with Offer